Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Surface stability

-11. Buying Without Understanding Grades
+11. Buying Without Understanding Plywood Grades

-This can lead to mismatched expectations regarding:
+This often leads to unrealistic expectations regarding:

-• Surface appearance
+• Surface finish

 • Durability